Rashmeet Kaur Nayyar

 Chambliss Astronomy Achievement Student Award

-Awarded among 6 graduate medal winners chosen from hundreds of students nationwide for my interdisciplinary research.
+Awarded among 6 graduate medal winners chosen from hundreds of students nationwide for my interdisciplinary research by American Astronomical Society, April 2020.

 Projects